Wheels of Aurelia: Development and release

 Wheels of Aurelia was designed and coded by Italian studio Santa Ragione's Pietro Righi Riva and Nicolò Tedeschi, with help from Double Fine Productions' Anna Kipnis.
 Kipnis was responsible for the game's dialogue design, a role she worked on with Double Fine Productions.
 It features Commedia all'italiana which the developers attempted to attach to the release.
 Designer, producer, and programmer Pietro Righi Riva, described the game as the "natural evolution" of the driving game mentality set out in the Out Run series, but suggested that the game did not fully capture the effortless driving they were looking for.
 Righi Riva noted the 1962 Italian film Il Sorpasso as the inspiration for the game and credited other driving games including 1993's World Rally Championship, and 1994's Great 1000 Miles Rally for inspiration of the visual aspects.
 Prior to its development, Righi Riva had discussed with co-developer Nicolò Sala regarding making a game set in Italy.
 Along with this, Righi Riva wanted to research how the country was in the generation before his.

 The artwork was produced by multiple artists.
 Italian artist Flaminia Grimaldi was responsible for the game's environment, who contributed over 200 assets for its Italian landscape, whereas the characters were created by New Yorker Patrick Leger under the direction of the game's writers.
 Italian game designer couple We Are Müesli helped create the dialogue and provided voice artist recordings for all of the characters.
 The graphic design came from freelancer Luca Francesco Rossi.

 Wheels of Aurelia was created using the Unity game engine, with pre-production starting in January 2014.
 The production was delayed until June 2015 for Santa Ragione to work on Fotonica, an action first-person runner, whilst still working on the imagery, movies, and music for Wheels of Aurelia.
 It was first released as a beta on Humble Bundle in the Humble Weekly Bundle: Fantastic Arcade.
 Known as the Fantastic Arcade Beta Edition, the game spent only four months in development to meet the deadline for the bundle and cut many features that had been originally planned for the project.
 A specially designed arcade cabinet was created to display the game at Fantastic Fest.
-The game later passed through Steam Greenlight and was released for Linux, Microsoft Windows, and OS X on 20 September 2016.
-The PlayStation 4 version was released on 4 October 2016, and the Xbox One version was released on 18 November 2016.
-It was ported to iOS and Android on 19 October 2016, and later onto Nintendo Switch via the Nintendo eShop on 2 November 2017.
+The game later passed through Steam Greenlight and was released for Linux, OS X, and Windows on 20 September 2016.
+Versions for the PlayStation 4, Wii U, and Xbox One were announced, set to release on 4 October; the PlayStation 4 version was released as scheduled, and the Xbox One version on 18 November.
+It was ported to Android and iOS on 19 October 2016, and later onto Nintendo Switch via the Nintendo eShop on 2 November 2017.